yegor256/blog/_drafts/recruiters.md

   .right-wrong tr *:nth-child(2) { padding-left: 1em; }
 ---

-Recruiters, you know what I think about you, don't you?
+Recruiters, you know what we programmers think about you, don't you?
 Read [this]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %})
 and [this]({% pst 2015/sep/2015-09-29-mayonnaise %}),
 to get the full picture.
 You are still here because we still